 In season 3 episode 12, the guest judge is Lori Greiner.

-Lori Greiner is an American television personality, inventor, and entrepreneur.
-She is an investor on the reality TV show Shark Tank and its spin-off Beyond the Tank.
-She has been known as the “Queen of QVC” since 2000.
+Lori Greiner is an American television personality, entrepreneur, and inventor.
+She has been known as the “Queen of QVC” since 2000 and as an investor on the reality TV show Shark Tank and its spin-off Beyond the Tank.

-In March 2014, she authored the book Invent it, Sell it, Bank it! – Make Your Million Dollar Idea into a Reality.
+She wrote a book in march 2014 called Invent it, Sell it, Bank it! – Make Your Million Dollar Idea into a Reality.

-Greiner is the president and founder of For Your Ease Only, Inc.
+Lori Greiner is also the founder and president of For Your Ease Only, Inc.

 Be risky at work.
 Be safe with your investments.Robert Herjavec

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 3 Episode 6.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
+If you don’t see a business on this list, they haven’t been actually on Shark Tank.
 Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.